 The only government measure in support of Autogas is a very low rate of excise duty compared with gasoline and diesel.
-In 2018, the tax averaged 0.97 hryvnia per litre, compared with 3.19 for diesel and 4.25 for gasoline (Table B23.1).
-Duties on all three fuels have been rising in recent years, but the tax on Autogas has remained much lower.
-Taking account of sales taxes, the price advantage of Autogas at the pump in absolute terms has been steadily growing in recent years.
-The low duty, together with low wholesale prices, results in a highly attractive price of Autogas at the pump: it averaged 13.2 hryvnia in 2017 - 54% lower than that of gasoline and 50% below that of diesel.
+In 2019, the tax averaged 0.69 hryvnia per litre, compared with 3.04 for diesel and 4.05 for gasoline (Table B23.1).
+Duties on all three fuels have been rising in recent years (though they fell slightly in 2019), but the tax on Autogas has remained much lower.
+Taking account of sales taxes, the price advantage of Autogas at the pump in absolute terms has grown in recent years.
+The low duty, together with very low wholesale prices, results in a highly attractive price of Autogas at the pump: it averaged 12.22 hryvnia in 2017 - 53% lower than that of gasoline and 54% below that of diesel.
+A proposal to raise the excise tax on Autogas was rejected in January 2020.